Asian Human Rights Commission

-The Asian Human Rights Commission (AHRC) is an independent, non-governmental body that promotes human rights in Asia and mobilizes Asian and international public opinion to obtain relief and redress for the victims of human rights violations.
-It was founded in 1986 by a prominent group of jurists and human rights activists in Asia and serves to promote civil and political rights, as well as economic, social and cultural rights.
+The Asian Human Rights Commission Limited (AHRC) is an independent, non-governmental body that promotes human rights in Asia and mobilizes Asian and international public opinion to obtain relief and redress for the victims of human rights violations.
+Headquartered in Ho Man Tin, Hong Kong, it was founded in 1984 by a prominent group of jurists and human rights activists in Asia and serves to promote civil and political rights, as well as economic, social and cultural rights.

 AHRC endeavours to achieve the following objectives stated in the Asian Charter: "Many Asian states have guarantees of human rights in their constitutions, and many of them have ratified international human rights instruments.
 However, there continues to be a wide gap between rights enshrined in these documents and the abject reality that denies people of their rights.
 Asian states must take urgent action to implement the human rights of their citizens and residents."

 Its sister organization, the Asian Legal Resource Centre (ALRC), holds General Consultative Status with the United Nations Economic and Social Council (ECOSOC).
 The AHRC and ALRC are both based in Hong Kong.